edocAdmin/edoc-organizer-help/pages/03.collecting-documents/01.scanning-documents/05.configuring-the-scanner-settings/docs.md

 6. The _**Save As**_ option allows you to save the scanned document in two different format: a _**PDF File**_ or a _**Photo**_.
 In the Photo format, all the pages are saved separately.
 Select the required format for saving from the _**Save As**_ drop down list.

-7.

-The Document Language (for OCR) specifies the language of the scanned document to use when performing OCR.
-The currently available languages are English, French, German, Italian, Spanish, Dutch and Other (Don’t Perform OCR).
-Select the required language for OCR in the Document Language drop down list.
+7. The _**Document Language (for OCR)**_ specifies the language of the scanned document to use when performing OCR.
+The currently available languages are _**English, French, German, Italian, Spanish, Dutch**_ and _**Other (Don’t Perform OCR)**_.
+Select the required language for OCR in the _**Document Language**_ drop down list.

-8.

-If the pages are not placed properly in the scanner for scanning, there are chances that we may get slanted during the scanning process.
-To correct such slanted documents, it is recommended you check the box besides the Correct slanted document option.
+8. If the pages are not placed properly in the scanner for scanning, there are chances that we may get slanted during the scanning process.
+To correct such slanted documents, it is recommended you check the box besides the _**Correct slanted document**_ and _**Correct page orientation**_ options.

-9.

-The Scan button will activate the scanner and initiate the scanning process.
+9. The _**Scan**_ button will activate the scanner and initiate the scanning process.

-10.

-The Cancel button will cancel the scanning process.
+10. The _**Cancel**_ button will cancel the scanning process.

 After scanning the first page, you will also find several additional buttons available for further scanning and saving tasks.
+The available buttons are

+●_**Scan More Pages**_ – To scan additional pages of the document

+●_**Save & New**_ – To save the current scanned pages in a document and start scanning a new document.

+●_**Save & Close**_ – To save the current scanned pages in a document and close the Scan Document Wizard.